ManikantaSanjay/Time_Series_Data_Analysis_on_Stocks/README.md

 #### 4> Matplotlib

 ## :two: About the Dataset

-#### We are trying to analyse the five year(2013-2018) stock prices of Amazon, Apple, Google, Microsoft .

 Navigate to the following link to view the .csv files of the respective companies. :point_down: